pingrid/nrk-kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

 You will now update the background color of the frontend application, see that the build trigger creates a new image and update the deployment to use this in your web application.

-1. Open the file [frontend/src/index.css](https://github.com/linemos/kubernetes-intro/blob/master/frontend/src/index.css) and edit the field `background-color` to your favourite color
+1. Open the file [frontend/src/index.css](https://github.com/pingrid/nrk-kubernetes-intro/blob/master/frontend/src/index.css) and edit the field `background-color` to your favourite color (or the color you hate the most?)
 2. Commit your changes
-3. Create a *cv-frontend-2* tag like we did earlier (or a later tag version if this tag is already used).
-4. Go back to the cloud console in your browser and make sure that the build trigger finishes successfully
+3. Push your changes and verify that a new verion is built on Azure pipelines as earlier.
-5. Update the image specification on the file [yaml/frontend-deployment.yaml](https://github.com/linemos/kubernetes-intro/blob/master/yaml/frontend-deployment.yaml) by adding the tag `:2`
+4. Update the image specification on the file [yaml/frontend-deployment.yaml](https://github.com/pingrid/nrk-kubernetes-intro/blob/master/yaml/frontend-deployment.yaml) by changing the tag to the correct version number
 6. Open a new terminal window to watch the deletion and creation of Pods:
       ```
       watch kubectl get pods
-      ```
-      If you don't have `watch` installed, you can use this command instead:

-      ```
-      kubectl get pods -w
       ```
       Don't close this window.